tanmayvaij/snapcube/readme.md

 1. Scans the target directory recursively
 2. Skips ignored folders (`node_modules`, `.git`, etc.)
-3. Reads each file (Base64 for binary, UTF-8 for text)
+3. Reads each file (Base64 for binary, UTF-8 for text) unless ignored
 4. Saves the data to `snapcube.json`

 **Creation Process**

 1. Reads the snapshot JSON
 2. Creates all required folders
-3. Writes files with their original content
+3. Writes files with their original content (if available)
 4. Preserves directory structure exactly

 ---